Database Migrations

 |---|---|

-teamarr/database/schema.sql | Authoritative schema for fresh installs |
+teamarr/database/schema.sql | Authoritative schema for fresh installs AND the reference for reconciliation |

 teamarr/database/checkpoint_v43.py | Consolidates v2-v43 into single operation |